Patrick T. Harker

 Patrick Timothy Harker (born November 19, 1958) is an American engineer and administrator who served as the President of the Federal Reserve Bank of Philadelphia from 2015 to 2025.
 He previously served as the 26th president of the University of Delaware from 2007 to 2015 and as dean of the Wharton School of the University of Pennsylvania from 2001 to 2007.
+He currently serves as Rowan Distinguished Professor, Professor of Operations, Information and Decisions at the Wharton School of the University of Pennsylvania and as Director of Academic Engagement for Penn Washington.

 Early life and education

 Harker grew up in Gloucester City, New Jersey.
 He graduated from St. Mary's School in Gloucester City in 1973, and was a scholar athlete at Gloucester Catholic High School.

 Harker received a Ph.D. from the University of Pennsylvania in 1983.

 Career

 Harker worked as a consulting engineer in Philadelphia and New York City.
 He was a faculty member of the University of California, Santa Barbara from 1983–1984.

 Harker was named a Presidential Young Investigator by the National Science Foundation in 1986 and as a White House Fellow by President George H.W.
 Bush in 1991.
 In the latter position, he spent 1991-1992 as a Special Assistant to the Director of the Federal Bureau of Investigation.